Breaking-C0de/documentation/docs/getting-started.md

 ## Installation

 # Set up
- Install the shiro-store npm package that includes all contracts:
+ Install the [kizunasafe](https://www.npmjs.com/package/@kizunasafe/kizuna-safe-contracts) npm package that includes all contracts:

 `npm i @kizunasafe/kizuna-safe-contracts`
 To use BaseInsurancePolicy, you need to import the required dependencies.
 Ensure that you have the following contracts imported: